 Another common culprit is the fan belt.
 In most modern cars, the fans are electric.
 However, on older cars the fan will be driven by a belt.

 02 Dress it

 Once you’ve found the source of the noise, the first step is to dress the belt.
 You can buy belt dressing, which serves to protect and also add moisture to the belt – a dry belt is going to howl.
-Simply spray it on the belt whilst the engine is running (so you get the whole belt, not just a section) and see if it helps.
+Simply spray it on the inside surface of the belt while the engine is running (so you get the whole belt, not just a section).
 This should at least dull the noise.

 03 Tighten it